-- 3. In the map, tap the road or string and then tap Stakeout. - 4.
-Enable the Cut/Fill to surface switch. - a.
-In the Surface field, select the surface file from the current project folder.
+- 3. In the map, tap the road or string and then tap Stakeout. - Enable the Cut/Fill to surface switch. - In the Surface field, select the surface file from the current project folder.
+Only surface files that are set to visible or selectable in the Layer manager are listed.

 Alternatively, in the map select surfaces from BIM files.
-The Surface field indicates the number of surfaces you have selected in the map.

 If you cannot select surfaces in the map, make sure the BIM file is set to selectable in the Layer manager.
-If the Selection mode button $ho{\circ}$ on the BIM toolbar is button is yellow $\red{ op}$ , tap it and select Surface selection - Individual faces mode.
+If the Selection mode button 🔩 on the BIM toolbar is button is yellow 🔨 , tap it and select Surface selection - Individual faces mode.